The 12 Best Financial Stocks to Buy for 2022

 "Assurant continues to rebound from the pandemic, with premiums and fees (PFO) up 7% in the quarter versus 2% in 2020," says William Blair analyst Jeff Schmitt, who rates AIZ at Outperform.
 "Global Automotive is benefiting from strong used car growth.
 Also, AIZ began a nationwide rollout of in-store device repair services for T-Mobile and extended its relationship with AT&T to manage its device trade-in program."

-Assurant is No. 1 among the best financial stocks to buy for 2022, though admittedly, that opinion comes from a small crowd.
+Assurant is one of the top financial stocks to buy for 2022, though admittedly, that opinion comes from a small crowd.
 Of the seven analysts covering AIZ, four rate it at Strong Buy and three say Buy.
-Their average target price of $194.67 gives the stock implied upside of about 28% in the next 12 months or so.
+Their average target price of $194.17 gives the stock implied upside of about 28% in the next 12 months or so.

 The Street bullishness stems in part from AIZ's attractive valuation.
-Shares trade at 12.7 times analysts' 2022 EPS estimate, even as earnings are forecast to grow at an average annual rate of more than 17% over the next three to five years, per S&P Global Market Intelligence.
+Shares trade at 12.8 times analysts' 2022 EPS estimate, even as earnings are forecast to grow at an average annual rate of 15% over the next three to five years, per S&P Global Market Intelligence.